top of page

 - flights

-- transport from/to locations other than Quito airport or on different dates (but we will give you the mobile number of our trusted drivers)
+- transport from/to locations other than Quito airport, or on different dates

-- food (there are plenty of restaurants with meals starting from only £2!)
+- lunch/dinner (plenty of restaurants with meals starting from only £3!
+You can also cook in the hotel kitchen)

 • Do you need to organise anything?